psitem/uptime-kuma-pacman-ghost-light/README.md

 * `use_display =` [ True | False ]
 * `scl_pin =` GPIO to use for i2c SCL
 * `sda_pin =` GPIO to use for i2c SDA

+Note: The `lib/adafruit_displayio_ssd1306.py` library has been modified at line 57 to increase the scan rate.

+#### Constructing:

+Building and wiring up your Pacman Ghost is an exercise left up to you.
+Frankly, I barely know what I'm doing.
+My current incarnation uses 8 RGB LEDs for the body and one for each eye, running on an ESP-C3-13-Kit board.
+My original version running ESPHome uses 5 RGB LEDs for the body, recycled the original eye LEDs (permanently on), and runs on a Raspberry Pi Pico W board.

+I recommend against using the Pico W as CircuitPython as of 8.2.10 does not seem to detect that the Wi-Fi has disconnected (`wifi.radio.connected` is always `True` once it has initially associated).

+#### Modifying:

+There are a series of functions prefixed with `action_` which control the LED states:

+* `action_Booting:` Startup.
+* `action_NoWifi:` Wi-Fi not yet connected.
+* `action_HaveWifi:` Wi-Fi has connection.
+* `action_Unreachable:` Uptime Kuma unreachable / non-responsive.
+* `action_Pending:` Some Uptime Kuma monitors are in the Pending state.
+* `action_Outage:` Some Uptime Kuma monitors are in the Outage state.
+* `action_Up:` All Uptime Kuma monitors are Up.

+For testing purposes, set `loop_light_states = True` to infinitely loop through the color states.

 #### Demo: